-Things to Do in Montevideo, Uruguay
+7 Amazing Things to Do in Montevideo, Uruguay

-How to get to Montevideo
+How to Get to Montevideo

 There are a few ferry companies that run services between Buenos Aires and Montevideo.
 The fastest ferry takes around three hours.
 Some people even visit Montevideo as a day trip from Buenos Aires.
 That’s ambitious, but no judgment here, since I’ve had my fair share of ambitious travel moments!

-Things to do in Montevideo
+Things to Do in Montevideo

-1. Take a free walking tour
+1. Take a Free Walking Tour

-I recommend starting your time in Montevideo with a free walking tour to get yourself oriented.
+I recommend starting your time in Montevideo with a free walking tour to get oriented.
 There are two companies that run free walking tours- Free Walking Tour Montevideo and Curioso Free Tour.

 Both companies offer city tours twice daily during the week and once on Saturdays.
-If you’d like to take the tour on a Sunday, Free Walking Tour is your ticket- they offer a tour at 2:00pm.
+If you’d like to take the tour on a Sunday, Free Walking Tour is your ticket- they offer a tour at 2:00 pm.
 Keep an eye on the weather—tours won’t operate if it’s raining/storming.

 The meeting point is at the Plaza Independencia.
 Speaking of which…

-2. Visit the Plaza Independencia
+2. Visit Plaza Independencia

 From there, you’ll be able to get incredible views of the Palacio Salvo building.
 This plaza is an absolute must for a visit to Montevideo.

-3. Walk through the walled gate
+3. Walk Through the Walled Gate

-4. Meander through the historical center
+4. Meander Through the Historical Center

-More likely than not, side streets will lead you off track, creating a nice half day, or so, of wandering around the district.
+More likely than not, side streets will lead you off track, creating a nice half-day, or so, of wandering around the district.
 Since the old town was built on a narrow peninsula, when walking through the center of town you can almost always see the river a handful of streets down on either side of you.

 5. Enjoy the Rambla

 It’s easy to believe that you’re looking out at the ocean when walking along the Rambla.
 However, the body of water is actually the mouth of the Río de la Plata River.

 You may be tempted to walk on the Rambla near the old town and consider it a sight seen.
 However, I urge you to head many kilometers east towards Punta Carretas.
-Here, fancy high-rise buildings and green parks will greet you.
+Here, high-rise buildings and green parks will greet you.